Best Times to Visit Seattle

 This is the most popular time to visit.
 Temperatures rest at a comfortable 75 degrees, and the threat of rain is much less prevalent.
 (Despite the promise of mild weather, consider bringing a light jacket just in case of chilly winds.)
 However, you won't be the only one hoping to score some time in the Emerald City.
 Be prepared for inflated hotel rates and limited availability — in fact, you should make your reservations at least several weeks in advance to ensure the best prices.

-This is the best time to head to Seattle: The weather is still mild and the summer crowds have returned home, leaving behind plenty of unfilled, bargain-priced rooms.
-Plus, an abundance of autumn festivals makes a fall visit exciting.
-Average temperatures range from 40 to 70 degrees, depending on the month, while the amount of precipitation increases as winter nears, so remember to pack some warmer clothes and an umbrella.
+This is the best time to head to Seattle if you're a bargain hunter: The weather is still mild and the summer crowds have departed, leaving behind plenty of unfilled, discounted hotel rooms.
+Plus, an abundance of autumn festivals makes for an exciting fall visit.
+Average temperatures range from 40 to 70 degrees, depending on the month, while precipitation increases as winter nears, so pack some warm clothes and an umbrella.

 Hotel deals run rampant, but winter is not a great time for sightseeing in Seattle.
 Average temperatures hover in the 30s and 40s in December and January, and rainfall (and sometimes snowfall) is abundant.
-However, if you like winter sports like skiing and snowboarding, Seattle makes a great home base for trips to Mount Si and Mount Rainier.
+However, if you like winter sports like skiing and snowboarding, Seattle makes a great home base for trips to Mount Rainier or the Cascade Range.